open-AIMS/NEC-estimation/README.md

 indicating the number of trials.

-The main ‘working’ function in *jagsNEC* is the function *fit.jagsNEC*, which calls the other necessary functions and fits the jags model.
+The main ‘working’ function in *jagsNEC* is the function *fit.jagsNEC*, which calls the other necessary functions and fits the *jags* model.
 See ?*fit.jagsNEC* for more details.
-We run *fit.jagsNEC* by supplying *data* - a data.frame containing the data for the model fitting, here, binom.data; *x.var* - the name of the column in *data* which contains the concentration data or ‘x’ data to be used in the NEC model fit, and *y.var* - the name of the column in *data* which contains the response or ‘y’ data to be used in the NEC model fit.
+We run *fit.jagsNEC* by supplying *data* - a data.frame containing the data for the model fitting, here, binom.data; *x.var* - the name of the column in *data* which contains the concentration data or ‘x’ data to be used in the *NEC* model fit, and *y.var* - the name of the column in *data* which contains the response or ‘y’ data to be used in the *NEC* model fit.
 In our example here, as this is binomial, we must also supply *trials.var*, which is the name of the column in *data* which contains the number of trials in the binomial call.

-*fit.jagsNEC* will guess the data types for use, although we could specify *y.type* as “binomial” and *x.type* as “gamma”.
-This example fits without specifying either, but trials.var must be supplied.
+*fit.jagsNEC* will guess the data types for use, although we could manually specify *y.type* as “binomial” and *x.type* as “gamma”.
+This example fits without specifying either, but *trials.var* must be supplied.

     library(jagsNEC)